Nevada braces for renewed fight over Yucca storing nuclear waste

 Yucca Mountain was designated by Congress in 1987 as the sole site for permanent nuclear waste storage.
 That law passed when Nevada was weak, politically.

-But the political landscape has shifted significantly in the past decade, with Reid, Gov. Brian Sandoval and Sen. Dean Heller, all staunch opponents of the repository, now gone.
+But the political landscape has shifted significantly in the past decade, with Reid, Gov. Brian Sandoval and Sen. Dean Heller, all staunch opponents of the repository, now out of government.

 Pelosi holds the cards